Breast Implant Removal

 WHAT TO EXPECT IN A CONSULTATION

 Dr. Dina Eliopoulos is known for her almost two decades of experience as a board-certified plastic surgeon as well as her dedication to her patients.
-During your consultation, you will have a chance to ask questions and receive important information about breast implant removal in Chelmsford, MA.
+During your consultation, Boston breast implant removal patients will have a chance to ask questions and receive important information about breast implant removal.
 She will provide information so, together, you can make the best decision for you.
 Dr. Eliopoulos uses her surgical excellence and experience to make your procedure a successful one.
 She cares about her patients and creates a safe and comfortable environment.

 Frequently Asked Questions